AndyDev411/Andy-Engine/README.md

 # Andy Engine
- Engine that Uses C++ and OpenGL, GLFW for Widnow Managment and GLEW for function retrieveal
+ Engine that Uses C++ and OpenGL, GLFW for Window Managment and GLEW for function retrieveal